AincradOT/platform/docs/architecture/index.md

 The platform has two main pillars:

-- **GCP foundation** for organisation, projects, state, secrets and CI identities
+- **GCP platform** for organisation, projects, state, secrets and CI identities
-- **GitHub foundation** for organisation settings, core repositories, teams and branch protections
+- **GitHub platform** for organisation settings, core repositories, teams and branch protections

-Application and service repositories consume these foundations but do not modify them.
+Application and service repositories consume these platform but do not modify them.

 If you have not read the [Golden path](../golden-path.md) yet, start there.
 It explains the rationale and the problems this platform is designed to solve.